Phoebe Bridgers: 2018–2019: Boygenius and Better Oblivion Community Center

-Punisher and Reunion Tour (2020–present)
+2020–2022: Punisher

-On February 26, Bridgers released the single "Garden Song" alongside its music video.
+On February 26, 2020, Bridgers released the single "Garden Song" alongside its music video.
 In April, the 1975 released the song "Jesus Christ 2005 God Bless America" with Bridgers, ahead of their studio album Notes on a Conditional Form, which features Bridgers on three tracks.
 She was slated to tour with them in summer 2020 before the tour's cancellation due to the COVID-19 pandemic.
 On April 9, 2020, Bridgers released "Kyoto" and announced on Instagram that her second album Punisher would be released on June 19, 2020.
 Bridgers released the album a day earlier than stated, stating: "I'm not [delaying] the record until things go back to 'normal' because I don't think they should.
 Here it is a little early."
 The album received widespread positive reviews.
 In July 2020, Bridgers released the music video for her single "I Know the End".
 While working on Punisher, Bridgers also produced Christian Lee Hutson's album Beginners, which was released on Anti- Records in May 2020.
 That September, she played to an all-virtual audience of 4 million at Red Rocks Amphitheatre as part of their Unpaused Concert Series.
 In October, Bridgers announced the formation of her own label Saddest Factory, an imprint of Dead Oceans.

 While awaiting the results of the 2020 United States presidential election on November 3, Bridgers tweeted that she would cover "Iris" by Goo Goo Dolls if then-president Donald Trump lost.
 The cover, which was recorded as a duet with Maggie Rogers under the name Phoebe & Maggie, was released exclusively on Bridgers' Bandcamp page for one day only on November 13.
 The song received 28,000 downloads with proceeds going to Stacey Abrams' Fair Fight Action organization to promote fair elections both in the state of Georgia and nationwide.
 On November 10, Bridgers announced an EP of four reworked tracks from Punisher, entitled Copycat Killer, in collaboration with Rob Moose.
 Copycat Killer was released digitally on November 20, 2020.
-On November 23, Bridgers released a cover of Merle Haggard's "If We Make It Through December", with proceeds going to LA's Downtown Women's Center.
+On November 23, she released a cover of Merle Haggard's "If We Make It Through December", with proceeds going to LA's Downtown Women's Center.